AIR tilting subcategories of extended hearts: Tilting subcategories of extended hearts

 For the ``if" part, by definition, there exists a $\P$-presentation $\S$ of $\M$ such that $\M$ is AIR tilting with respect to $\S$.
-Then, by \Cref{prop:equiv}, $\S$ is silting.
-Hence, by \Cref{prop3}, we have $\T(\S)=\Fac_d(\M)$.
+Then, by Proposition~\ref{prop:equiv}, $\S$ is silting.
+Hence, by Proposition~\ref{prop3}, we have $\T(\S)=\Fac_d(\M)$.
 Thus, $\I\subseteq\T(\S)$.
-By \Cref{lem00}, it follows that $\S\subseteq\dH$, which implies $\S=\M$.
-Thus, by \Cref{tilt=silt}, $\M$ is a tilting subcategory of $\dH$. \end{proof}
+By Lemma~\ref{lem00}, it follows that $\S\subseteq\dH$, which implies $\S=\M$.
+Thus, by Proposition~\ref{tilt=silt}, $\M$ is a tilting subcategory of $\dH$. \end{proof}

 The main result of this section provides an equivalent characterization of tilting subcategories and establishes a connection between tilting subcategories and quasi-tilting subcategories.
-We note that, in view of \Cref{prop5}, the equivalence between (1) and (2) has in fact already been established in a more general setting in \cite{ZZ}; see Theorem 1 and Remark 3 therein.
+We note that, in view of Proposition~\ref{prop5}, the equivalence between (1) and (2) has in fact already been established in a more general setting in \cite{ZZ}; see Theorem 1 and Remark 3 therein.

 \begin{theorem} For any contravariantly finite $\mathbb{E}$-universal subcategory $\M$ of $\dH$, the following statements are equivalent. \begin{itemize} \item[(1)] $\M$ is a tilting subcategory of $\dH$. \item[(2)] $\T(\M)=\Fac_d(\M)$. \item[(3)] $\M$ is a quasi-tilting subcategory of $\dH$ satisfying $\I\subseteq\Fac_d(\M)$. \end{itemize} \end{theorem}